 How to Check Your Pastor

-I can’t believe I have to do this.
-But, as we see in virtually every other position of power in the world, the Christian Pastor has the potential to abuse their power with the worst of ‘em.
-And they do.
-They do.
+As we see in every other position of power in the world, Christian Pastors have the potential to abuse their power with the worst of ‘em, and boy do they!

 Sometimes they get caught, but sometimes something much more sinister happens: they are enabled by their spouses, their congregations, and by the leadership staff of their church.
-They don’t get caught, or people know darn well what they’re doing, and allow it to continue for “peace” and “unity’s” sake.
-Or worse: they think there’s nothing wrong with it.
+They don’t get caught even though people know what they’re doing, and they allow it to continue for peace and unity’s sake.
+Or, perhapse worse: they think there’s nothing wrong with it.

-If you’re one of these enabling flying monkeys that worships the ground your pastor walks on, this article isn’t for you.
-If you will defend your pastor’s character and behavior, regardless of how he’s spending the church’s money, move along, my friend.
+If you’re one of these enabling flying monkeys that worship the ground your pastor walks on, this article isn’t for you.
+If you will defend your pastor’s character and behavior, regardless of how he’s spending the church’s money or treating those under his care, move along, my friend.

-For the rest of you: If you think all you need to do is watch the news to protect yourself from being abused by one of these narcissistic wolves, you’re in a dreamland I used to frequent myself.
-If you think they’re so rare that you don’t even need to worry about it, you must not have spent the last year and a half trying to talk to these people.
-I have, and I gotta tell you, it’s like pulling teeth... while listening to nails on a chalkboard.
+For the rest of you, if you think all you need to do is watch the news to protect yourself from being abused by one of these narcissistic wolves, you’re in a dreamland I used to frequent myself.
+If you think they’re so rare that you don’t need to worry about it, you are sadly mistaken.
+I've been checking churches going on four years now, and one of the first pastors I ever investigated was practicing multiple forms of financial abuse against his congregation.
+After investigating several more, I came to realize financial abuse has become a feature of local Christian churches.

-No, I’m not saying that most pastors are guilty of having affairs or committing fraud, or abusing people.
-But I will say this: based on my experiences speaking with so many pastors over the course of my life and in the past 18 months, many pastors are not safe people.
+I’m not necessarily saying that most pastors are guilty of having affairs, committing fraud, or abusing people.
+But I will say this: based on my experiences speaking with so many pastors throughout my life and in the past 4 years, many pastors are not honest people.
+Many of them lie almost pathologically for the sake of the ministry empire they've built.

 Many pastors are dishonest, secretive, narcissistic, manipulative, and greedy.
-So many.
 Too many.
-These characteristics and the behaviors extending from them are abusive and destructive to the Body.
-They drive people away from Christ and hurt those who don’t leave.
+These characteristics are abusive and destructive to the Body.
+They drive people away from Christ and hurt those who don’t walk away.
 They dishonor God’s unconditional love and disrespect Christ’s death on the cross.
 They teach false doctrines and they dumb down the flock, keeping them dependent and too immature to go beyond the local church.
+Rather than holding them accountable, allowing them to reap the consequences of their actions, or walking away, however, the wolves' victims have largely continue to feed them.

 How Do They Act at the Pulpit?